Scaffolding Parts: 11 Different Components Of Scaffolding

 2. Ledger

-The ledger is a horizontal component that is crucial in maintaining the structure’s stability and integrity.
-Ledgers run parallel to the building facade and connect the vertical standards (uprights), providing lateral support and helping to distribute loads evenly across the scaffold.
+The ledger is a horizontal component crucial in maintaining the structure’s stability and integrity.
+It runs parallel to the building facade and connects the vertical standards (uprights), providing lateral support and helping to distribute loads evenly across the scaffold.

 Key Functions of Ledgers: